-3CX Phone System is a SIP server for Windows that works with popular VoIP Gateways and SIP phones to allow you to setup a complete IP PBX in a matter of half an hour.
-3CX’s SIP server is quickly downloaded and installed and runs on all popular versions of Windows 7, 8, 8.1 and 10 and Windows Server 2008 and 2012.
+3CX is a SIP server that works with popular VoIP Gateways and SIP phones to allow you to setup a complete IP PBX in a matter of half an hour.
+3CX’s SIP server is quickly downloaded and installed on a mainstream operating system.
 Configuration is performed via an easy to use Web interface.
-3CX Phone System has withstood rigorous quality testing and has received Windows 2012 certification.
+3CX has withstood rigorous quality testing and has received Windows 2012 certification.

 Download the Free Edition of 3CX SIP Server

-A free edition of 3CX Phone System for Windows is available.
+A free edition of 3CX is available.
 The free edition supports an unlimited number of extensions, while the 3 commercial editions also include support and additional features such as integration with Exchange Services including Office 365, fax, call queuing, call pick up and call parking, among others, all accessible through a user friendly dashboard.Download your free SIP server today here.

 - Supports SIP 2.0